huntdatacenter/docs/docs/system-status.md

 # System status

-::: tip All systems
+::: warning All systems
-Operational
+Unavailable.
+Caused by ntnu.no network being down
 :::